fuzehq/documentation/pages/walkthroughs/remittance.md

 The B2B2C Remittance APIs from Fuze is purpose-built for apps and websites that offer remittance products for its customers.
 End to end, there are 4 main actions that that comprise a remittance transaction.

 1. **Adding an originator**.
-Here, an originator data is passed to Fuze and an originator is created on Fuze.
+Here, originator data is passed to Fuze and an originator is created on Fuze.
 2. **Adding beneficiaries against the originator.** Beneficiary data include those related to the beneficiary identity and relationship with originator, and payout data like bank account data.
 Data to be passed, and validation will therefore differ based on the country + payout type.
-3. **Buying local currency.** Before you can make a transfer, you need to balances in the local currency.
+3. **Buying local currency.** Before you can make a transfer, you need balances in the local currency.
 This can be done by generating a quote and buying local currency (AED to INR, for example).
 This action can be done via Fuze’s dashboard as well.
 4. **Making a transfer.** You can now make a transfer by passing the amount in local currency, along with the beneficiary id(which in turn in mapped to an originator).
 Funds will be deducted from the local currency purchased in step 3.

 ### 1. Adding an originator